code2love/CommunicationManager/README.md

 You need a teensy 3.2 board and a CAN transreceiver (e.g. SN65HVD230) to use this library.

 ## How to use this library
 Just take a look into the [examples](examples/) to see how to use the CommunicationManager class.
-Please keep in mind that the maximum message size is limited to 8 bytes and that the messages are transported in MSB format on the physical layer.
+Please keep in mind that the maximum message size is limited to 8 bytes.

 **Provided functions:**
 <table class="tg">